🐇Happy Bunny day!!!🐇

 🌍 WORLD NEWS

-• Iran-Israel conflict escalates into multi-country regional war
+- Iran–Israel–US conflict escalates into broader regional war with multi-front risk

 https://www.reuters.com/world/middle-east

-• Strait of Hormuz instability threatens global oil and shipping flows
+- Strait of Hormuz instability threatens global shipping and energy flows

 https://www.reuters.com/world/middle-east

-• Russia-Ukraine war continues with sustained attrition and infrastructure strikes
+- Russia–Ukraine war continues with ongoing infrastructure and front-line strikes

 https://www.reuters.com/world/europe

-• Global markets show early signs of stress from overlapping conflicts
+- Global financial markets show stress from overlapping geopolitical crises

 https://www.reuters.com/markets